researchstudio-sat/webofneeds/documentation/piwik/README.md

 # PIWIK

+piwik can be accessed at: www.matchat.org/piwik

+NOTE: if you log in to piwik you are falsely redirected to www.matchat.org/owner, to come to the piwik page just reload www.matchat.org/piwik in the browser again

 piwik is deployed only on satvm01 together with the other live containers of won. the docker-compose script specifies the files mounted from the host ($base_folder/piwik/config).
 Here is the piwik config saved that is kept during all redeployments of the live environment.